CouncilofLorien/counciloflorien.github.io/docs/cards/A/abductor.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Men._ One strike.
 Each non-Wizard defending character wounded by the Abductor is discarded. <br>_"Suddenly he seized them.
 The strength in his long arms and shoulders was terrifying.
-He tucked them one under each armpit, and crushed them fiercely to his sides; a great stifling hand was clapped over each of their mouths."_ ***---LotRIII***
+He tucked them one under each armpit, and crushed them fiercely to his sides; a great stifling hand was clapped over each of their mouths."_ ***---&NoBreak;LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【10/&ndash;】</div>